Skip to main content

 string

-scan response for active scans
+scan response for active scans; empty string for passive scans or when missing

 rssi